HomeBusinessHow to Choose the Right Business Directory: A Checklist for SMBs

 • Privacy-focused business verification methods

-Forward-thinking directories are incorporating new technologies:
+Some directories are adding newer technologies:

 • Voice search optimization for smart speaker queries